anyars-encarta/3D-Portfolio/README.md

 > This is a Portfolio project to showcase my skills, achievements and abilities.
 Built with React and Three.js.
 >
-> This is a Portfolio project to showcase my
+> This is a Portfolio project to showcase

 ## 🛠 Built With <a name="built-with"></a>
 1. React.js